Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 guten_rarity_all_cut_19k_shuffled:
 - items of the final list swaped with a probability of 40% with items at most 100 lines before

+guten-rarity-all-no-cut-shuffled:
+- items of the final list (that is not cut) swaped with a probability of 40% with items at most 100 lines before

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh